 Faith Amasowomwan is a Peer Researcher and Patient & Public Involvement Officer at McPin.
 She worked on the Black Thrive Employment Project as an Evaluator and member of the Working Group.

-To read other blogs in this series, please visit the links below:
+To read more about this research, please visit the project page here.